saikrishna-git1/USB_HID_mouse_STM32F429/README.md

-USB 2.0 speeds - HS - 480Mbps
+## USB 2.0 speeds - HS - 480Mbps
 Bit stuffing - insetion of non-info bits into the data.
 In USB HS/FS insert a 0 after 6 consecutive 1s.

-USB Host controllers: USB 2.0 - EHCI
+## USB Host controllers: USB 2.0 - EHCI

-Frames:
+## Frames
 Additional method to keep the bus in sync is grouping the signals on the bus into frames or let's say grouping the packets into frames.
-Every frame is determined simply by a start of frame s or F signal on the bus.
-Here on this diagram or in this figure, we can see this is o f or start of frame signal is sent every 1 millisecond in full speed USB devices.
+Every frame is determined simply by a start of frame SOF signal on the bus.
+Here on this diagram or in this figure, we can see this SOF or start of frame signal is sent every 1 millisecond in full speed USB devices.
 Every USB device connected to the to the bus is allowed to use a specific portion of the frame.
 For example, if we have a USB mouse, a USB keyboard and a USB camera connected to our PC.